 If a Scout is unable to attend camp with their own unit, or wants to attend a second week of camp, we can arrange for them to attend camp with another unit.
-Fees for provisional campers are the same as for other Scouts. occasion, we ask a unit to include a week at camp.
+Fees for provisional campers are the same as for other Scouts.
+On occasion, we ask a unit to include a provisional camper in their unit for the week at camp.
+In such cases, we require that a parent or guardian meet with the unit's camp leader prior to camp or during check-in.